 But for a brief moment imagine yourself using a generator for a longer duration, everything is running smoothly as it should, but wait why did the generator run out of fuel so quickly?
 Is there a suitable way to limit fuel consumption?

 That’s exactly what this guide is about and we will show you how to adjust a generator carburetor to reduce fuel consumption.

 What does a carburetor do in a generator?

 While many of us may have heard a lot about generators in the past, some people may not have heard about carburetors and what is their function in a generator, so let’s emphasize this.

-Carburetors are one of the most crucial components in a generator.
+Carburetors are one of the most crucial components of a generator.
 Its main job is to mix oxygen and water, enabling the generator to transform fuel into power much more easily.

-Without a carburetor, you can’t expect to be proper fuel and air fusion.
+You can’t expect to have proper fuel and air fusion without a carburetor.
 The pathway of oxygen and fuel into the generator is made possible by the fuel valve.